 Easter is a movable feast – a clear indication that this festival predates Christian times.
 It always falls on the first Sunday following the first Full Moon after the Spring Equinox (Worm Moon).
 The pre-Christian festival Oestara honoured the Goddess Eostre, a Mother Goddess known by many names: Ishtar, Astarte, or the Great Mother Kali.

 Her sacred ‘Moon Hare’ (a symbol of fertility) has become the ‘Easter Bunny’.
-The eggs symbolise life as unborn potential as well as the promise of rebirth.
-Traditionally, the eggs would have been dyed red, the colour of blood as a conduit of life.
-A gift of such dyed eggs is a symbolic blessing: A gift of life and abundance!
+The eggs are a symbol of life.
+Traditionally, eggs would have been dyed red, the colour of blood and life.
+Giving red-dyed eggs is a blessing: A gift of life and abundance!

 The Woman’s Encyclopaedia of Myths and Secrets, Barbara G. Walker, HaperCollins, 1983

 At the dawn of the Spring Equinox – we reflect on the new cycle that is about to begin.
 Tentatively, the earth wakes from her winter’s sleep, buds swell, birds sing, flowers burst forth – despite the suffering and sorrow we witness daily.